Aberlour railway station

-Aberlour railway station served the village of Aberlour in Scotland from 1863 to 1965.
+Aberlour railway station served the village of Aberlour, Scotland, from 1863 to 1965.

 History

 The station was opened by the Strathspey Railway when it opened the first section of its railway between Dufftown and Nethy Bridge on 1 July 1863.

 It was the first station after the junction at Craigellachie, where the line met the Morayshire Railway line to Elgin.

 Both the Strathspey and Morayshire railways were absorbed into the Great North of Scotland Railway in 1866 and 1881 respectively.

 The station was host to a LNER camping coach from 1937 to 1939.
 A coach was also positioned here by Scottish Region of British Railways from 1954 to 1955.

 The station closed to passengers on 18 October 1965 but the line was still open to freight until 15 November 1971.

 The site today

 The site is now home to the Speyside Way Visitor Centre.
 The building has been enlarged and the old railway buildings are now a teashop.